whyteaz/global.hackathon/Teams/TheWarriorPoet/ABOUT.md

 About your skills and what you are going to do?
 =======
 Seeing the invitation to the Global Hackathon, I made the decision to join for the purpose of testing and expanding my game development skills.
-Working alone, I'll be setting out to tackle the theme of using a game to teach software development to a beginning.
+Working alone, I'll be setting out to tackle the theme of using a game to teach software development to a beginner.

 I'll be exploring using the Unity3D Game Engine, with it's Unity Web Player to host it on the Koding VM.